Guess who’s back? Creative Talks!

 Karolina Misior’s Behance

-When I was seven years old, at school they made us read this book as a required reading.
+When I was seven years old, they made us read this book as required reading at school.
 The title was “Karolcia”, and it quickly became my favorite, not only because the main character was my namesake (Karolcia – short for Karolina).

 The book was about a little girl – Karolcia, who found a blue bead that fulfilled all of her wishes.
 Of course, I wanted this bead right away.
-I was so absorbed by this book, and since reading is not the most popular activity among children now (neither it was 15 years ago), my mother immediately went to the bookstore and bought me another part.
+This book so absorbed me, and since reading is not the most popular activity among children now (neither it was 15 years ago), my mother immediately went to the bookstore and bought me another part.

 This time the girl finds a blue crayon, but it is not just an ordinary crayon.
 Each of the things Karolcia draws becomes real, alive.
 And from that moment on, little Karolcia Misior kept dreaming about such a crayon.
 I’ve always been a creative kid, but the magic element in this book was what I’ve always missed.

-I drew a lot, the sketchbook was always essential wherever I was going, but I was annoyed by the fact that nothing ever jumped out of the pages I drew on.
+I drew a lot, the sketchbook was always essential wherever I was going, but I was annoyed that nothing ever jumped out of the pages I drew on.
 Years passed, I was getting better at it, I was even asked to draw some realistic portraits for money (which was actually my first job), but there was still something missing.
-I realised that I was literally redrawing what already exists, so what’s amazing about it?
+I realized that I was literally redrawing what already exists, so what’s amazing about it?

-After that something changed – of course, it wasn’t the peak of my skills, I know it now, but when I saw my logo in use, even if it was really poor quality, I finally felt fulfilled.
-I realised that I had managed to bring something to life.
+After that, something changed – of course, it wasn’t the peak of my skills, I know it now, but when I saw my logo in use, even if it was really poor quality, I finally felt fulfilled.
+I realized that I had managed to bring something to life.

-I would like to thank all of the wonderful creatives that have shared their thoughts and stories on why they love their job.
+I would like to thank all of the wonderful creatives who shared their thoughts and stories on why they love their job.
 You are terrific!
 For even more inspiration, check Part II of the article.